erinvdoyle/instatrip/README.md

 ## Safety and Accessibility Preferences

 Once the destination cities have been settled, they are then ranked again by the user's safety and accessibility preferences.
-Data from the Google Sheet is compared with the user's input to determine the order of suitability of the cities
+Data from the Google Sheet is compared with the user's input to determine the order of suitability for the cities

 <p align="center">
 <img src="assets/documentation/safety.png" height="450px"/>